Lyft shares soar on Nasdaq debut, setting stage for Uber

 Lyft posted a loss of $911 million in 2018 versus $688 million in 2017, despite revenue doubling in 2018 to $2.16 billion.
 The company has not laid out a timeline for when it will turn a profit.

-As a result, the IPO of Lyft and other loss-making unicorns represent a predicament for investors sitting on the fence.
+As a result, the IPOs of Lyft and other loss-making unicorns represent a predicament for investors sitting on the fence - they don’t want to miss out on popular companies with fast growth, but have to weigh the risks of businesses with unproven economics.

-“Every portfolio manager is going to have to make a decision in the next 12-18 months about these new IPOs.
+“Every portfolio manager is going to have to make a decision in the next 12 to 18 months about these new IPOs.
 It’s a growing part of the market,” said JMP Securities President Mark Lehmann.

-Uber, which is also loss-making and whose investment bankers have said could be valued at as much as $120 billion, is planning to launch its IPO in April, sources have said.
+Uber, which is also loss-making, would be valued at about $128 billion at its IPO if awarded the same multiple as Lyft.
+Uber is planning to launch its IPO in April, sources have said.

+Much of the companies’ losses come from subsidizing rides, a tactic to attract riders with discounts.

+“With Uber and Lyft becoming public companies, shareholders will expect them to rationalize prices on rides towards sustainable levels,” said Paul Hudson, founding partner at Glade Brook Capital Partners.

 Lyft, as of December, had 39-percent market share in the United States, up from 35 percent early last year.

+Lyft Chairman Sean Aggarwal said on Friday the company will continue to prioritize North America growth over international expansion after completing its IPO.
+Uber is in more than 70 countries, although it has steadily consolidated certain overseas markets, while Lyft has stuck to the United States and Canada only.
+“Sticking with that playbook of owning this market (North America) and expanding in this market is how we get to deliver to our public shareholders and the long term expectations that we set,” Aggarwal said on the sidelines of Lyft’s IPO celebration Friday.

+Lyft has explored expanding its service to Australia and Mexico, sources previously told Reuters, but has not launched there.

-Lyft Chairman Sean Aggarwal said the company’s co-founders Logan Green and John Zimmer worked during the road show to make investors comfortable with Lyft’s dual-class share structure, which has faced criticism from some investors and corporate governance advocates.
+Aggarwal also said the company’s co-founders, CEO Green and President John Zimmer, worked in recent weeks to make investors comfortable with Lyft’s dual-class share structure, which has faced criticism from some investors and corporate governance advocates.

-Although it is common among highly-valued tech companies, public market investors still balk at this structure, which gives founders more votes per share and outsized control of the company.
+Although it is common among highly-valued tech companies, public market investors still balk at this structure, which gives founders more votes per share and outsized control of the company, long after it is startup-sized.
+Lyft’s structure will give the founders and certain other shareholders 20 votes per share.

 Instead of celebrating the first day of trading at the Nasdaq in New York, Lyft opted to mark the occasion at a defunct auto dealership in downtown Los Angeles.

 Lyft’s staff, with their family and friends, and Los Angeles Mayor Eric Garcetti gathered before dawn for the kick-off.
+The building, decrepit and unmarked on the outside, gave away nothing about the celebration tucked away in the bowels of the old facility, which had been outfitted with pink confetti and Lyft-branded scooters.

-Lyft recently bought the facility to turn it into a driver services center, the first of several it plans to open across the United States in the coming months, where drivers can get discounted services like help with taxes or charging electric vehicles.
+Lyft recently bought the facility to turn it into a driver services center, the first of several it plans to open across the United States in the coming months, where drivers can get services like help with taxes or charging electric vehicles.

 Garcetti said in his remarks that the old warehouse symbolizes “a transformation of our economy.”